Albhy Galuten: Technology executive

 He is a founder at Agora Media and a senior fellow, technology initiatives at Intertrust Technologies.
 He is a vice president at Sony and a Senior Vice President at Universal Music Group and a vice president at Ion.
 Galuten filed patents, developed corporate technology strategy, negotiated technology deals and worked in the development of standards including the Content Reference Forum (chairman) and the Coral Consortium (Vice President).

 Inventor

-As an inventor, Galuten is noted for having created the first commercial drum loop ("Stayin' Alive", Bee Gees), the Enhanced CD, and has numerous patents in the areas content distribution and resolution, customer care, User Interface design, emotion-based algorithmic music generation, and media aggregation and optimization.
+As an inventor, Galuten is noted for having created the first commercial drum loop ("Stayin' Alive", Bee Gees), the Enhanced CD, and has numerous patents in the areas of content distribution and resolution, customer care, user interface design, emotion-based algorithmic music generation, and media aggregation and optimization.
 His issued patents cover innovations in error handling, media navigation, customer support, and algorithmic music generation.